techidaily/site-windows11/source/_posts/integrating-google-play-store-into-win11-os.md

 ![enable windows hypervisor platform windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/12/enable-windows-hypervisor-platform-windows-11.png)

- You need to[enable and configure Virtual Machine Platform and Windows Hypervisor Platform](https://www.makeuseof.com/windows-11-enable-hyper-v/) to run Windows Subsystem for Android on Windows 11\.
+ You need to [enable and configure Virtual Machine Platform and Windows Hypervisor Platform](https://www.makeuseof.com/windows-11-enable-hyper-v/) to run Windows Subsystem for Android on Windows 11\.
 Skip this step if you have installed WSA previously.

 To configure the Virtual Machine: